CleverCloud/clever-cloud-review-app/README.md

 ### Inject secrets and variables

-To inject your app secrets and environment variables on Clever Cloud, add them to your GitHub repository in **Settings > Secrets and variables**, then add them with an `GH_` prefix in your workflow file.
+To inject your app secrets and environment variables on Clever Cloud, add them to your GitHub repository settings in **Secrets and variables > Actions**, then add them with a `GH_` prefix in your workflow file.
 Finally, enable the injection with `set-env: true`:

 ```yaml
 name: Create review app